 Best French Press Coffee Makers of 2019

-Walking up to the bar of just about any coffee shop, and seeing all the impressive and (sometimes) bizarre coffee gadgets, you would get the impression that brewing coffee is quite complicated.
+Walking up to just about any coffee shop, and ogling all the impressive and (sometimes) bizarre coffee gear (I'm talking about Mr. Syphon!), you could get the impression that brewing coffee is quite complicated.

-Which is why, today - for all you devout coffee-ists - I’ll be taking a look at the most efficient, highest quality, and all round best French presses of 2018.
+Which is why, today - for all you devout caffeinistas - we’ll be taking a look at the most efficient, highest quality, and all-around best French press currently on the market.

 What To Look For In Your French Press

-Despite how simple the mechanism is, press pots come in all sorts of variations, and it can be difficult to separate the functional from the flashy.
+Despite how simple the mechanism is, French Press coffee makers come in all sorts of variations, and it can be difficult to separate the functional from the flashy.

 To help you navigate the flurry of dinky knock-offs and overpriced frustration traps, here is a list of what to look for the perfect press: